Skip to main content

 • Receives a PluginContext with storage, embeddings, logger, and config

-Core tools (create_note, search, get, list, update, delete, reminders, memory, linking, categorize_note, save_conversation, mark_content, export_notes) remain in @echos/core.
+Core tools (create_note, search, get, list, update, delete_note, restore_note, list_trash, note_history, restore_version, reminders, memory, linking, categorize_note, save_conversation, mark_content, export_notes, manage_tags) remain in @echos/core.
 Domain-specific processors (YouTube, article, image, etc.) are plugins.
 Plugins can optionally use the AI categorization service from @echos/core to automatically extract category, tags, gist, summary, and key points from content.
+The categorization pipeline is vocabulary-aware: before calling the LLM, it fetches the top 50 most-used tags from SQLite and injects them into the prompt, steering the model to reuse existing tags rather than coining synonyms.
 See Categorization for details.

 Available Plugins